Are you a cradle Episcopalian? Raised Catholic, Jewish, Buddhist, or “none of the above”?

 Contact our rector, The Reverend Michael R. Ruk.

 Because faith isn’t limited to one day a week, here are some resources you can turn to 24/7.
-Some are of our own making; many are used with permission.
-Some come from the Episcopal tradition; others, from the wisdom of other traditions.
+Many come from the Episcopal tradition; others, from the wisdom of other traditions.
 We hope that they challenge, inform and inspire you as much as they have us.

 Members of St. Philip’s have found the books listed here valuable to their spiritual lives.
 Have a book you’d like to recommend?
 Talk to us.